WindowsAzure-TrainingKit/HOL-UnderstandingVMImagingWithCapture/HOL.md

 You must have the following items to complete this lab:

 - [Windows Azure PowerShell CmdLets](http://msdn.microsoft.com/en-us/library/windowsazure/jj156055)
-- A Windows Azure subscription with the Virtual Machines Preview enabled - you can sign up for free trial [here](http://bit.ly/WindowsAzureFreeTrial)
+- A Windows Azure subscription with the Virtual Machines Preview enabled - [sign up for free trial](http://aka.ms/WATK-FreeTrial)

 >**Note:** This lab was designed to use Windows 7 Operating System.